About the Artist

-Jackie began life in southwest Michigan and discovered an appreciation for nature on her grandfather’s 100-acre farm.
-She was also inspired by her grandmother’s oil paintings and her grandfather’s photography.
+Jackie began life in southwest Michigan where she discovered an appreciation for nature on her grandfather’s 100-acre farm.
 Since then, she’s moved numerous times, lived in a variety of locations, and traveled to some amazing places.

-Jackie’s artwork has been exhibited in numerous galleries and cities around the USA, including, Raleigh North Carolina, Washington DC, Saint Louis Missouri, Dayton Ohio, Los Angeles California, and Washington North Carolina.
-She’s also been on TV — she was a featured artist on a 2014 episode of The Art Show on PBS’s ThinkTV in Dayton, Ohio, explaining the intricacies of silk painting and fiber art.
+Jackie’s artwork has been exhibited in numerous galleries and cities around the United States and Canada, including, Raleigh North Carolina, Washington DC, Saint Louis Missouri, Dayton Ohio, Los Angeles California, Washington North Carolina, and Lunenburg Nova Scotia.
+She’s also been a featured artist on a 2014 episode of The Art Show on PBS’s ThinkTV in Dayton, Ohio, explaining the intricacies of silk painting and fiber art.

 Collectors of her artwork include CWE Medical, St. Louis, MO; Charles Frank Goldsmith, Durham, NC; SAS Institute, Cary, NC; and various private collectors throughout USA, Canada, and the United Kingdom.